Fun Food StuffHome & Garden

 So that’s where I am now… reluctantly searching for another / better recipe manager that also has an iPhone app and that lets you access and edit your own recipes from any computer.

-A few that I recently shared on Twitter and I’ll be keeping my eye on…
+Here are a few that I recently shared on social media and I’ll be keeping my eye on:

 UPDATE #2: I tried Big Oven for awhile, but I eventually moved my entire recipe collection over to Google Docs.
 It’s FREE, simple, and practical in so many ways!